tbaci42/sadycos_tb/docs/content/overview/setup/parameters.md

 After all these methods are used, the above example calls the method `getParameters` which assembles the parameter structure in the correct format and returns it.
 This structure can subsequently be amended with additional parameters that are not specific to a model before packing it into a cell and returning it.
+If the configuration class is supposed to run multiple simulations, the method `configureParameters` must return a cell array of parameter structures instead of a single cell.